ArnoVdH/photoblog/content/blog/2021/books_fiction.md

 ### A Cat, a Man, and Two Women - Junichirō Tanizaki

+A timeless story about a spineless man who loves his cat, but is forced to get rid of it and give it back to his ex, by his wife.

 ### The Thursday Murder Club - Richard Osman

+Funny murder mystery in a community for the elderly, with a few turns that make it enjoyable.

 ### Jennifer Government - Max Barry

+A libertarian parody that's just so badly written it's not even funny anymore.
+The characters are flat and the plot plain sucks.
+Horrible.

 ### Jonathan Strange & Mr Norrell - Susanna Clarke